 You’ve now installed Liferay DXP!

-Liferay DXP requires that its JSPs are compiled to the Java 8 bytecode format.
-To
+Liferay DXP requires that its JSPs are compiled on Java 8.
+To ensure that

-ensure that WebSphere does this, shut down WebSphere after you’ve deployed the
+WebSphere does this, shut down WebSphere after you’ve deployed the Liferay DXP

 .war file.
 Navigate to the